|

 immigrants should be incarcerated, to send a message to others.
 Our porous

-borders are harming our economy, our safety, and our way of life, and will
+borders are harming our economy, our jobs, our safety, and our way of life, and will

 eventually be a threat to our constitution.